Trucking

 Talking to a friend or family member can also help reduce stress and provide emotional support while you're on the road.
 They can offer a listening ear and provide comfort during difficult times.

 Another way to manage stress is to take care of yourself physically.
 This includes eating healthy foods, exercising regularly, and getting enough sleep.
-When you take care of your body, you're better equipped to handle stress and feel your best.
+When you take care of your body, you're better equipped to prevent truck driver health issues, handle stress, and feel your best.

 Get into the habit of washing your hands or using hand sanitizer before touching your face.